Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • alcohol.

 It is necessary to exclude such products from the evening diet.
-Dinner should be light and lean.
+Dinner should be light and low-fat.
 It is better to give preference to dairy dishes, vegetables and fruits.
 They normalize the functioning of the endocrine system.

 "Alcoholic" sweat